devhots/CodeGlossary/Glossary/A/algorithm.md

 # Algorithm

 An algorithm is a procedure used for solving a problem or performing a computation.
-Algorithms act as an exact list of instructions that conduct specified actions step by step in either hardware- or software-based routines.
+Algorithms act as an exact list of instructions that conduct specified actions step-by-step in either hardware or software-based routines.
 In simple terms it is a step-by-step set of instructions to solve a problem or perform a task.

 Algorithms are used as specifications for performing calculations and data processing.
 More advanced algorithms can use conditionals to divert the code execution through various routes (referred to as automated decision-making) and deduce valid inferences (referred to as automated reasoning), achieving automation eventually.